Troubleshooting

 Test If mod_rewrite Is Enabled

 If you have verified that .htaccess works, you can verify that the mod_rewrite extension is enabled.
 Put the line RewriteEngine On at the beginning of the .htaccess file and refresh the page in your browser.
 If you see an Internal Server Error, it means that mod_rewrite is not enabled.
-There are a number of ways to enable it.
-See Stack Overflow for various ways this may be done on different setups.
+There are several ways to enable it.
+See Stack Overflow for various ways this can be done on different setups.

 Nette generates links with the same protocol as the current page is using.
-So on the https://foo page, it generates links starting with https: and vice versa.
-If you're behind an HTTPS-stripping reverse proxy (for example, in Docker), then you need to set up a proxy in configuration to make the protocol detection work properly.
+So, on an https://foo page, it generates links starting with https:, and vice versa.
+If you are behind an HTTPS-stripping reverse proxy (for example, in Docker), you need to set up a proxy in the configuration so that protocol detection works correctly.

-If you use Nginx as a proxy, you need to have redirection set up like this:
+If you use Nginx as a proxy, you need to have redirection set up, for example, like this:

 location / {